 2. Live with Family or Friends

 If you don’t have a place to stay, an option to consider is to live with family or friends for as long as possible.
-This is easier to do if you are young since many younger people aren’t married and don’t have families to take care of.
+This is easier to do if you are young, single, and don’t have kids.
 The presence of another person living with a family can sometimes be disruptive.

 A way to be as little of a burden on family or friends as possible is to practice the time-honored tradition of couch surfing.
 The idea is to stay at one place for a few days or weeks and then move on to another person’s home for a while.
 Rinse and repeat.